Zeno Clash 2: Plot

+Once there, Xotl-Teh reveals that he was the one who shut off Kax-Teh's link before, as a test to see if Kax-Teh would be willing to follow the law even if he morally did not agree with it.
+Xotl-Teh then disables Kax-Teh's link for everyone except Ghat, and asks if Ghat would be willing to kill Kax-Teh even knowing he will die.
+Ghat admits he would, but wants to kill Xotl-Teh more.
+Ghat, Rimat, and Kax-Teh work together to fight Xotl-Teh, and after a fight, Kax-Teh shuts off the link willingly and sacrifices his life to kill Xotl-Teh.
+Before dying, Xotl-Teh reveals that because all four Golems are now dead, new Golems will be dispatched to watch over them, although he admits he does not know how long that will take, and it may be centuries before they are.
+After the fight, Rimat, Father-Mother, and most of the remaining siblings return to the clan home in Halstedom to continue living, while Ghat chooses to leave Halstedom to go help Daedra and Henae establish their new town.

 Gameplay

 Much like the previous game, Zeno Clash 2 is a first person brawler centered around melee combat.
 New is the ability to individually punch with each fist, use an array of special weapons that range from a simple chain to a glove that links enemy health together, and a semi open world instead of the mission based system of the first game.

 Zeno Clash 2 features a multiplayer game mode, in contrast to the first game which was only single-player.
 The game also includes multiple forms of Arena modes which were included in the last game, and one of these Arena modes lets you play as the Rock from Rock of Ages.